MdGolam-Kibria/JavaBrainStore/README.md

-2) ignore SSL handshake and using proxy serve
+2) ignore SSL handshake and using proxy server.

      ```
         @Bean("sslHandshakeIgnoreRestTemplate")